MICROSCOPE instrument in-flight characterization: Test-mass clamping, release and first control

 Fearing damage at the core level of the instruments due to the launch vibrations, the whole instrument is maintained hyperstatic by clamping the four test-masses with a blocking mechanism consisting of 6 fingers or stops slightly inserted at each opposite test-mass faces (3 at each end as shown in Fig. \ref{fig:stops}).
 Once the satellite was in orbit on the 26$^{th}$ of April 2016 and well operating, the first switch-on of the four inertial sensors was realized on the 2$^{nd}$ of May 2016.
 The global commissioning phase started then.

-After checking the thin 7$\mu$m gold wire connecting electrically the test-masses \cite{liorzoucqg2}, the very first operation on the instrument consisted in the simultaneous release of the four test-masses initially clamped during storing on Earth and launch, with the dread of one of the masses remaining stuck to one of the clamping fingers of the blocking system.
+After checking the thin 7$\mu$m gold wire connecting electrically the test-masses \cite{liorzoucqg2}, the very first operation on the instrument consisted in the simultaneous release of the four test-masses initially clamped during storage on Earth and launch, with the dread of one of the masses remaining stuck to one of the clamping fingers of the blocking system due to material molecular adhesion after several months before flight of storage in clamped configuration.
+This was mitigated during development by on-ground long duration tests on coatings to determine the electrostatic force necessary to separate clamped parts though.
 The preliminary observation of the acceleration and position outputs in Fig. \ref{fig:firstcontrol} confirms the expected situation that the test-masses are blocked by their clamping fingers and pushed toward the top end of their free motion range along the axial $X$ axis, the control accelerations trying, in vain, to bring the masses back to their equilibrium position.
-On other axes, acceleration and position outputs are different from zero when taking into account machining and integration defaults for each test-mass.
+On other axes, acceleration and position outputs are different from zero when taking into account machining and integration defects for each test-mass.
 The general behavior is that it is pretty much aligned with its surrounding electrode cage, as deduced from observing the radial $Y$, $Z$, $\Theta$ and $\Psi$ axes, but twisted around its axial axis as observed from $\Phi$ axis measurement (the reference frame is described in Fig. \ref{fig:stops}).
 This is likely due to the misalignment between all 6 clamping fingers no matter which end they are at.

 Once retracted by a few tens of microns, the fingers act as stops which limit the motion range of each test-mass.
 Indeed the fingers do not clamp anymore the test-mass but do remain slightly inserted to limit the mass motion along and around all axes simultaneously.
 The observation of their 48 acceleration and position outputs lifts all doubts: the test-masses are servo-controlled to the center of their respective electrode cages, as shown in Fig \ref{fig:firstcontrol} for the SUREF (IS1 for inner test-mass, IS2 for the outer test-mass).
 SUEP presents the same behavior. $\Phi$ rotation is the axis which converges the slowest.
 The $X$ axis displacement converges from its initial 75$\mu$m position.
 The radial axes $Y$, $Z$, $\Theta$ and $\Psi$ converge following a common pattern from an uncontrolled initial position.
 All these observations of the proof-mass meet the expected behavior of the servo-control performed by simulation.